lvjun2017/command-mvc/README.md

 ### 2. interactive

-    You have to pass a parameter who named 'action(mappedKey.methodName)' by generic type or json Eg. action=user.save
+    You have to pass a parameter who named 'action(handlerKey.methodName)' by generic type or json Eg. action=user.save

 ### 3. demo